kate-qian/React-Tic-Tac-Toe-5/README.md

 I changed the board from a 3x3 board to a 5x5 board.
 For the current move only, I changed the page to show “You are at move #…” instead of a button.
 I rewrote Board to use two loops to make the squares instead of hardcoding them.
+The message now says "Draw" if the board is full and no one has won.

 4. What you learned: Briefly describe one challenge and how you approached it.